Project sector: Operation and Maintenance (O&M)

 - Reanalysis the results and outputs of reservoir researches

-According to inspections and dying tests, most of injected substances had been existed through the Galugah and Haraz Springs and this fact indicates the relation between the mentioned springs and the reservoir.
-Moreover, it has shown that few injections did not exist and remained in the reservoir or the exact location of their outflow was unknown.
-The primary focus of this study was on the available geological reports and reanalyzing the data that were obtained by Terra Company to identify potentially leakage of the area.
-During the studies of S.A.S, in addition of Tiz-Kuh structure, two new regions were introduced as suspicious points that needed more investigation, including: (1) Right bank of entrance to Emamanak Valley (SLP02 area), and (2) 1.5 Km upstream of Emamanak Valley (SLP01 area).
+According to inspections and dying tests, most of the injected substances had existed through the Galugah and Haraz Springs and this fact indicates the relation between the mentioned springs and the reservoir.
+Moreover, it has shown that a few injections did not exist and remained in the reservoir or the exact location of their outflow was unknown.
+The primary focus of this study was on the available geological reports and reanalyzing the data that were obtained by Terra Company to identify potential leakage of the area.
+During the studies of S.A.S, in addition of the Tiz-Kuh structure, two new regions were introduced as suspicious points that needed more investigation, including (1) Right bank of the entrance to Emamanak Valley (SLP02 area), and (2) 1.5 Km upstream of Emamanak Valley (SLP01 area).

 - Terra company studies

 S.A.S. analyzed the outputs of Terra Company’s studies.
-The data were analyzed and converted into the visual output for better understanding of the status of reservoir.
-This issue was conducted by codifying and programming in MATLAB Software, drawing 2D diagram of velocity magnitude and the diagrams of flow vectors.
-One of the changes analyses of velocity is presented in a diagram.
+The data were analyzed and converted into the visual output for better understanding of the status of the reservoir.
+This issue was conducted by codifying and programming in MATLAB Software, drawing a 2D diagram of velocity magnitude and the diagrams of flow vectors.
+One of the analyses of the changes in velocity is presented in a diagram.
 The weak point of these measures is related to the bad timing for surveying and surveying.
-At the end of the September and early October, the water level was at 2474 m.
-Since many outlet points were identified above this level, it was preferable to measure the velocity at the time of maximum level of the reservoir and more accurate information from outlet points could have obtained.
+At the end of September and early October, the water level was at 2474 m.
+Since many outlet points were identified above this level, it was preferable to measure the velocity at the time of the maximum level of the reservoir and more accurate information from outlet points could have obtained.

 Identified probable leakage points for field monitoring

 During this period, the water level raised from 2488.7 m to 2490.9 m.
-In addition, Tizkuh structure and the body of dam at the place of sinkholes were monitored in the second site visit,new cases were observed.
+In addition, the Tizkuh structure and the body of the dam at the place of sinkholes were monitored in the second site visit, new cases were observed.

-The first case was hearing loud sound of stream flow from the inside of the rock in Tiz-Kuh structure (P1 point).
+The first case was hearing the loud sound of streamflow from the inside of the rock in the Tiz-Kuh structure (P1 point).
 Injections at this point indicated definitive water leakage in the whole range of this level and the location of injection and exiting injected substance for future monitoring was determined.
-The large karstic holes and cracks that has not been identified in previous monitoring (like C1), were investigated with more details.
+The large karstic holes and cracks that have not been identified in previous monitoring (like C1), were investigated with more details.

 - Field visits

 On 2017-Aug-05, a huge hole was observed at Joint LP, but due to the high water level, it was not possible to go inside it.
-In field monitoring on 2017-Aug-17 by decreasing water level, it became possible to inspect the size of the cave, which called C1.
+In-field monitoring on 2017-Aug-17 by decreasing water level, it became possible to inspect the size of the cave, which called C1.
 Numerous corrosions and cracks on the wall showed the water leakage in C1.
-Injections showed the water leakage from the western cracks and holes on the cave and the body of dam.
+Injections showed the water leakage from the western cracks and holes in the cave and the body of the dam.